 A Downtown Master Plan for Aurora

-Update: The Phase 2 Survey to allow residents and stakeholders to provide feedback on potential recommendation ideas will be open through July 18th.
+Update: The Phase 2 Survey to allow residents and stakeholders to provide feedback on potential recommendation ideas was open through July 19th.
 The full Existing Conditions report is available for download, as well as the summary report.